clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/autospec.rst

 #.
 Run :command:`make install` from the package's autospec directory.
 The
-   :command:`make install` command mounts the downloaded |CL| KVM image and installs the autospec created RPM into it:
+   :command:`make install` command mounts the downloaded |CL| KVM image and installs the autospec-created RPM into it:

    .. code-block:: bash